Bill Callahan (American football coach): Nebraska Cornhuskers

-Soon after being fired by the Raiders, Callahan was hired at Nebraska.
+Soon after being fired by the Raiders, Callahan was hired at the University of Nebraska–Lincoln.
 This would mark the first time in over four decades (since the hiring of Bob Devaney in 1962) that the Cornhuskers would be led by a head coach with no direct ties to the university either as a player or an assistant coach.

 In his first season at Nebraska (2004), Callahan finished 5–6, giving the Cornhuskers their first losing season in more than 40 years.
 He had introduced the West Coast offense to a program that had traditionally relied on a strong option running attack.

 The Cornhuskers finished 8–4 during his second season and won the 2005 Alamo Bowl by defeating No. 20 Michigan, 32–28.
 The 7–4 Wolverines were the highest-ranked opponent that Nebraska had defeated since a 20–10 win over No. 2 Oklahoma in October 2001.
 The Wolverines also were the highest-ranked opponent defeated by Nebraska away from home since a 66–17 win over Northwestern in the 2000 Alamo Bowl.

 The 2006 team finished 9–5 and won the Big 12 North for the first time since 1999.
 The win over then No. 24-ranked Texas A&M marked Nebraska's first ever road win over a ranked Big 12 South team.

 Many expected that the 2007 season would be a breakthrough year for Nebraska.
 However, the team fell well short of expectations.
 Nebraska was beaten by USC 49–31 in a nationally televised September 15 game, being outrushed by a 313 to 31 margin but outgaining USC in the passing game 389 to 144.
 A 41–6 thumping by Missouri started a five-game losing streak—the Cornhuskers' first since 1958.
 On October 15, 2007, Steve Pederson, the athletic director who had hired Callahan, was fired.
 Pederson was replaced on an interim basis by Nebraska's legendary former head coach, Tom Osborne.

 On November 3, the Cornhuskers suffered a 76–39 pounding at the hands of Kansas.
 It was the most points a Cornhuskers team had ever surrendered at the time.
 The Cornhuskers followed this performance a week later with a win, scoring 73 points against Kansas State.